 Cisco Networking I is the first of four courses in the Cisco Networking Academy program.
 This courses topics include networking standards, networking terminology, protocols, safety, cabling, routers, and addressing.
 Decision-making and problem-solving techniques are applied to solve network problems.
 Additional instruction is provided in maintenance and use of software, tools and equipment.

-Prerequisite: Successful completion of CIS-102 with a grade of C or higher.
+Prerequisite: Successful completion of CIS-102 with a grade of C or higher, or concurrent enrollment in CIS-102.
 IAI Code: None.
 PCS Code: 1.2.
 Lecture: 4.
 Lab: 0.

 PCT 122 - Cisco Networking II (4 credits)